Mental health coaching service (NewAccess workplaces)

 PricewaterhouseCoopers’ evaluation of the pilot trial showed high participant recovery rates (78%), enhanced job satisfaction and productivity, and economic viability.

-Following the successful pilot trial, Comcare is leading NewAccess workplaces.
-This is a two-year national mental health initiative for APS agency partners starting mid-2020.
+Following the successful pilot, Comcare initiated the NewAccess workplaces extended trial.
+This two-year national mental health initiative for APS agency partners started mid-2020.

-Through a robust program evaluation, Comcare will further contribute to the evidence around effective workplace mental health prevention and early intervention supports.
+Results from the final evaluation contribute to the growing evidence around effective workplace mental health prevention and early intervention supports.

 Comcare is leading NewAccess workplaces, making the service available to employees within participating APS agency partner organisations.